-If you’re back from a summer break bursting with ambition and a desire to take your singing career to the next level, then grab a copy of Peak: Secrets from the New Science of Expertise.
+If you’re back from a summer break bursting with a desire to take your singing career to the next level, and up your practice, then grab a copy of Peak: Secrets from the New Science of Expertise.

 This book’s not new – it was published in 2016, generating much discussion and interest – but it’s a must read for anyone determined to reach their full potential.